• Skip to primary navigation

 These are infections to the skin and hair caused by a fungus.
 Ringworm (see further down) is a well-known type of fungal infection.

-• Additional info: long-haired cats, especially Persians, can be susceptible.
+• Additional info: Long-haired cats, especially Persians, can be susceptible to fungal infections.

 A bengal cat suffering from hair loss